-Wind Simulation
+4.4 Wind Simulation

-To simulate the correct macroclimate, the upstream flow is conditioned and passes over a roughened surface that develops the full-scale mean speed boundary layer approach flow profiles occurring at the site.
-Conditioning features placed upstream of the modelled site simulate full-scale wind conditions, thus creating the appropriate macroclimate.
+To simulate the correct macroclimate, the upstream flow passes over conditioning features placed upstream of the model, essentially strakes and an appropriately roughened surface, as required to simulate the full-scale mean speed boundary layer approach flow profiles occurring at the site.

-Pedestrian Level Wind Velocity Study
+4.5 Pedestrian Level Wind Velocity Study

 A physical model of the proposed Development and pertinent surroundings, including existing buildings, roadways, pathways, terrain and other features, was constructed to a scale of 1:500.
 The model is based upon information gathered during a site visit to the proposed Development site, and surrounding area.
 Dialog Design provided architectural drawings.
-City of Mississauga context drawings and aerial photographs were also used in development of the model to ensure the model reasonably represents conditions at the proposed Development.
-The model is constructed on a circular base so that by rotation any range of wind directions can be assessed.
+City of Mississauga aerial photographs were also used in development of the model to ensure the model reasonably represents conditions at the proposed Development.
+The model is constructed on a circular base so that, by rotation, any range of wind directions can be assessed.
 Structures and features that are deemed to have an impact on the wind flows are included upwind of the scale model.

 In these studies, the effects of wind were analysed using omni-directional wind velocity probes that are placed on the model and located at the usual positions of pedestrian activity.
-The probes measure both mean and fluctuating wind speeds at a full-scale height of 2m above the local grade.
+The probes measure both mean and fluctuating wind speeds at a height of approximately 1.8m.
 During testing, the model sample period is selected to represent 1hr of sampling time at full scale.
 The velocities measured by the probes are recorded by a computerized data acquisition system and combined with historical meteorological data via a post-processing program.

-Pedestrian Comfort Criteria
+4.6 Pedestrian Comfort Criteria

 The assignment of pedestrian comfort takes into consideration pedestrian safety and comfort attributable to mean and gust wind speeds.
 Gusts have a significant bearing on safety, as they can affect a person's balance, while winds flowing at or near mean velocities have a greater influence upon comfort.
-The effects of mean and gust wind conditions are weighted, combined and are plotted in Figures 6a through 6e for predicted comfort conditions.